HuasoFoundries/google-maps-documentation/docs/MapPanes.md

 **Type:**  Element

 This pane is the lowest pane and is above the tiles.
-It may not receive DOM events.
+It does not receive DOM events.
 (Pane 0).

 [markerLayer](#MapPanes.markerLayer)

 **Type:**  Element

 This pane contains markers.
-It may not receive DOM events.
+It does not receive DOM events.
 (Pane 2).

 [overlayLayer](#MapPanes.overlayLayer)

 **Type:**  Element

 This pane contains polylines, polygons, ground overlays and tile layer overlays.
-It may not receive DOM events.
+It does not receive DOM events.
 (Pane 1).

 [overlayMouseTarget](#MapPanes.overlayMouseTarget)